RitaDee/math-magic/README.md

 In this project, I will add the logic needed to make the Calculator component I developed in the previous project actually work.

 Project 4: Refactor with hooks.
-In this project I will refactor the Calculator component I developed in the past projects.
+In this project, I will refactor the Calculator component I developed in past projects.
 Instead of using class based components, I will use hooks.

 Project 5: Full website.
-In this project I will create a full website for the Math magicians app, consisting of several pages and using the components I have already created.
+In this project, I will create a full website for the Math magicians app, consisting of several pages and using the components I have already created.
 By adding a Home page, Calculator page and Quotes page.
 </div>
  <img src="/images/Math-Magician2.gif" alt="Math Magician Demo" width="650"  height="450" />
 <div>